Pinafore/ml-hw/project/default.md

 To make sure that folks have a good project to work on, I make sure to provide a project (with data) that folks can work on even if they are not inspired with a great project idea.

 This is a project that I care about.
-One project that I work on is to help computers answer questions.
+One project that I work on is to help [https://www.youtube.com/embed/kTXJCEvCDYk](computers answer questions).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/kTXJCEvCDYk" frameborder="0" allowfullscreen></iframe>

 As you can see from the video, our system does not answer science questions very well.
 That's where I need your help.